Optimal Dynamic Ancillary Services Provision Based on Local Power Grid Perception: Encoding Dynamic Ancillary Services as Parametric Transfer Functions

 \fontdimen2\font=0.6ex In analogy to the frequency regulation, we in general also consider $T_\mathrm{des}^\mathrm{vq}(s,\alpha^\mathrm{vq})$ in \cref{eq:superimposed_AS_voltage} as a superposition of different voltage regulation products.
 The most common and often even

 only specified voltage control service in today's grid codes is the dynamic activation of reactive power proportionately to a voltage step change under particular time specifications \cite{european2016commission}.
-An example of the associated piece-wise linear grid-code curve is shown in \cref{fig:voltage_ctrl}, and the associated translated transfer function response is indicated via black dashed lines.
+An example of the associated piece-wise linear grid-code curve is shown in \cref{fig:voltage_ctrl}, and the associated translated transfer function response (see \cref{eq:translated_parametric_tfs3} in Appendix \ref{sec:AS_constraints_appendix} for a detailed expression) is indicated via black dashed lines.
 Notice that the voltage control provision in \cref{fig:voltage_ctrl} might be specified differently in different grid codes.
 Moreover, in the same vein as for frequency regulation, one might also further populate the voltage regulation transfer function $T_\mathrm{des}^\mathrm{vq}(s,\alpha^\mathrm{vq})$ with some additional auxiliary term(s) for oscillation damping, etc.

 The time-parameters $\alpha^\mathrm{vq}:=[t_{90}^\mathrm{vq},t_{100}^\mathrm{vq}]$ for the reactive power curve example in \cref{fig:voltage_ctrl} have to satisfy grid-code and device level requirements similar to \eqref{eq:grid_code_req_fcr} as